Scientific Name:

 Common Name:

-green onion, Welsh onion, Japanese bunching onion
+green onion, Welsh onion, spring onion, Japanese bunching onion

 Family Name: